flatironinstitute/CryoLike/docs/source/installation.rst

    (venv) $ pytest

-Note that this requires installing ``pytest`` and ``pytest-cov`` in addition to the dependencies above.
+Note that this requires installing ``pytest`` and ``pytest-cov`` in addition to the dependencies above; these are not necessary during normal usage.
+If you wish to avoid running tests locally, you can also just step through the examples distributed with the repository (see the :doc:`examples section</examples/examples>`).